Les Indiens Algonquins (French version)

 the same style of clothing Algonquin men did.
 Here are

-more pictures of Ojibway and Algonquin clothing styles, and some photographs and links
+more pictures of Ojibway and Algonquin clothing styles,

-about Native American clothing in general.
+and some photos and links about Native American clothing in general.

-Some Algonquin warriors shaved their heads in the Mohawk style, using grease to stiffen their hair so that it spiked up.
+Some Algonquin warriors wore their hair in the Mohawk style, shaving the sides and using grease to stiffen the strip of hair in the middle so that it stood up high.
 Otherwise, Algonquin men and women both wore their hair in long braids.
 Some men wore a porcupine roach with a feather in it.
 (These roaches are made of porcupine hair, not the sharp quills!)
 In the 1800's, some Algonquin chiefs began wearing a feathered headdress like their neighbors the Sioux.
 The Algonquins painted their faces and arms with bright colors.
 They used different patterns for war paint and festive decoration.
 Some Algonquin men also wore elaborate tribal tattoos.
-Today, some Algonquin people still wear moccasins or a beaded shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |
+Today, some Algonquin people still wear moccasins or a buck skin jacket, but they wear modern clothes

 What was Algonquin transportation like in the days before cars?
 Did they paddle canoes?![]() |